vermi5/winddcutil/README.md

 # PG32UCDM Pixel Cleaning script

-This is a script based on winddcutil that executes a pixel cleaning routine for the ASUS ROG Swift PG32UCDM.
+This is a windows batch script based on winddcutil that executes a pixel cleaning routine for the ASUS ROG Swift PG32UCDM.
 It has been tested on my own unit running firmware MCM103, should also work on previous versions but it's unconfirmed.

 ## Installation